tmltsang/tmltsang.github.io/_posts/2024-10-28-backyard-reflection.md

 For the future of the 'Backyard', I do want to try and keep it up to date with tournaments as they happen.
 There is multiple routes I could take this and I have not really decided which avenue I will pursue or when I will resume working on it.

 Refine the current models
 : Especially now that Season 4 has dropped and introduced a whole suite of system changes and Asuka spell changes, it is likely the models created will no longer be accurate.
-There are also some improvements I've made to data collection and cleaning since the initial collection for the training set that I would want to apply.
+There are also some improvements I've made to data collection and cleaning since the initial collection for the training set that I would want to go back and apply.

+Expose an API
+: Currently there is no way for an external user to interact with the data outside the dashboard.
+Providing an API such that interested parties can perform their own analysis and create their own dashboards or visualisations.

 Automate the Process
 : At the moment the process to analyse a tournament is still quite manual and fragile.